apace100/origins-docs/docs/misc/base_contents/origins/enderian.md

 [Origin](../origins.md)

-Born as sons and daughters of the Ender Dragon, Enderians are capable of teleporting but are vulnerable to water.
+Born as children of the Ender Dragon, Enderians are capable of teleporting but are vulnerable to water.

 ID: `origins:enderian`